Skip to content

 Which convenience categories offer best value?

-Typically: yard services for older adults or busy professionals (physically demanding), cleaning services for dual-income families with limited time, grocery delivery for health conditions or extreme time pressure.
-Lower value typically: coffee shop premium over home brewing, ready meals when from-scratch cooking takes similar time once planned.
+Yard services for older adults or busy professionals (physically demanding), cleaning services for dual-income families with time constraints, grocery delivery for health conditions or compressed schedules.
+Lower-value examples: coffee shop premium over home brewing, ready meals when from-scratch cooking takes comparable time once planned.

 How do I reduce convenience premium?